-Primary responsibilities will include running participants in computer-based behavioral experiments.
-In addition, students will learn about the theoretical bases of the lab’s studies through discussions with the P.I. and lab meetings.
-Some students may be invited to run fMRI participants and/or set-up behavioral paradigms after gaining experience with running behavioral participants.
+Duties of Students: Primary responsibilities will include running participants in computer-based behavioral experiments.
+In addition, students will learn about the theoretical basis of the lab’s studies through discussions with the P.I. and lab meetings.
+Some students may be invited to help set-up behavioral paradigms after gaining experience with running participants.
 Students who are proficient with coding may also have the opportunity to assist with fMRI analyses in the future.

 For more information about Dr. Coutanche's Directed Research opportunity, check out the following link: http://lrdc.pitt.edu/coutanche/

 - 12 credits of Psychology (including current term)

 - PSY 0037 Research Methods Lab

 - Have at least a 3.5 GPA in Psychology